giffordlabcvr/DIGS-for-EVEs/README.md

 ## Contributing

-We welcome contributions from the community!
+We welcome contributions from the EVE research community!
 If you're interested in contributing to DIGS-for-EVEs, please review our [Contribution Guidelines](./md/CONTRIBUTING.md).

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](./md/code_of_conduct.md)